A landing theorem for entire functions with bounded post-singular sets: Unbounded sets of escaping points

 We remark that there are only finitely many fundamental domains that intersect a given compact set, due to the following simple fact.

-\begin{lem}[Preimage components intersecting a compact set] Let $f\colon X \to Y$ be a holomorphic function between Riemann surfaces $X$ and $Y$.
-Furthermore, let $U\subset Y$ be an open set whose boundary (in $Y$) is locally connected; i.e.\ every point of the boundary of $U$ in $Y$ has arbitrarily small connected relative neighbourhoods in $Y$.
+\begin{lem}[Preimage components intersecting a compact set] Let $f\colon X \to Y$ be a holomorphic map between Riemann surfaces $X$ and $Y$.
+Furthermore, let $U\subset Y$ be a domain whose boundary (in $Y$) is locally connected; i.e.\ every point of the boundary of $U$ in $Y$ has arbitrarily small connected relative neighbourhoods in $Y$.